 Australia's favourite rocket and a much improved variety on previous selections.
 It is also slow to bolt.
 The dark green leaves have good texture and excellent flavour.
 Plant from early spring until mid-autumn for year round cropping.
 Read more about Rocket, Wild Rocket ‘Nature’

 My favourite roquette, it’s spicy but not too hot.
 Its leaves are wide and not deeply lobed.
 It stands hot summer temperatures well.
 I can pick it nearly the year round if I plant it anew every six weeks or so.

-Silverado is a new, improved variety with glossy dark green leaves, more savoyed than Fordhook Giant It also has a narrower stem.
-It’s very quick to grow and can be planted the year round.
-It takes 30 days for baby leaf and 60 days for full size.
+Silverado is a new, improved variety of silver beet with glossy dark green leaves, more savoyed than Fordhook Giant.
+It also has a narrower stem.
+It’s very quick to grow and can be harvested the year round.

 This is the standard silver beet (Swiss chard) with dark green, savoyed (crinkled) leaves, white veins and broad white stems.
 Sow from early spring until mid-summer for cropping most of the year.
 The later sowings will produce throughout winter.

 An uncommon perennial herb/vegetable which will give salads a tangy lemon flavour.
 It can be cooked like spinach, made into a creamy fish sauce or a sorrel soup.
 Use young leaves only.
 Direct sow 1/2cm deep 12 seeds per 30cm and thin to 30cm apart using thinning as baby leaf.
 Read more about Sorrel, French Red Veined

 Paragon is the market leader across Australia grown by more growers than any other spring onion.
 Fantastic in our trials its vigour allows it to be grown all year round cropping well even in winter..
 It has deep blue-green leaves and long white shanks.
 Read more about Spring Onion ‘Paragon’ (Allium tricoccum)